-This is a breakdown of a typical timetable.
-Exact timings may vary but it gives a good description of the learning and focus of each session.
+Exact timings may vary but this gives a good description of the learning and focus of each session.
 It also provides a view of how the programme develops over the four days.

 Session 1: 9.00am - 11.00am

 - The aim of this session is to establish the group, experience the core issues of the programme and to introduce the facilitator and the learning outcomes.